Creating freelance contracts can feel overwhelming. But you don't have to spend hours researching or hiring expensive lawyers.

 A freelance agreement is a crucial document that every professional should have in their back pocket.
 With one, you can protect yourself by clearly outlining the scope of a project, communicating your hourly rate and keeping a record of it.
 Without one, you run the risk of a client taking advantage of you if the project goes wrong.

 Creating a freelance agreement isn’t as daunting as it sounds—really, it’s a rinse-and-repeat process you can use for most of your clients.
 All it takes is a simple template and a detailed understanding of the project at hand.
 Below, we share some can’t-miss components of a solid freelance agreement, so you can create and start using one today.

 Step 1: Outline the Services You’ll Provide (Down to the Little Details)

-As a freelancer, this should be the easiest section to mock-up.
-All you simply need to do is list the services you’ll provide for the client.
+As a freelancer, this should be the easiest section to draft.
+All you need to do is list the services you’ll provide for the client.
 At this point, make it as simple or elaborate as you wish.
-For example, you can list:
+For example, you could list: